Encoding Vs. Encryption: Explaining the Difference

 – Asymmetric Key Encryption

-Symmetric Key Encryption: As the name suggests, this type of encryption is symmetric.
-So when the sender sends a piece of data to the receiver, they use something called a ‘private key’ for encrypting the data.
+As the name suggests, this type of encryption is symmetric.
+So when the sender sends a piece of data to the receiver, they use a ‘private key’ to encrypt the data.
 Here, the information of the private key stays confidential between the sender and the receiver.

-As the receiver receives the encrypted information, they use the same private key for decrypting it.
+As the receiver receives the encrypted information, they use the same private key to decrypt it.
 Symmetric key encryption is often used in banking for encrypting personally identifiable information (PII) is required for transactions and data storage purposes.

 The private and public keys are mathematically related, but it is computationally infeasible to determine one key based on the other.
-Asymmetric key encryption has found its use case in digital signatures, Blockchain and Public key infrastructure (PKI).
+Asymmetric key encryption has been found to have a use case in digital signatures, Blockchain, and public key infrastructure (PKI).

 What is the Difference Between Encoding and Encryption?